MadalinBalint/Catpedia/README.md

 # Catpedia
-Android app about cats for a job interview
+A cattastic Android app about our furry friends